 IWM Duxford: a bit of history

-When the WWI showed the importance of the aviation in the war effort, the War Office opened new training sites for pilots.
-The small village of Duxford was chosen to create an airfield where new pilots could be trained.
-By the end of the war, 850 people were already working at this camp, and 126 men trained here joined the RAF.
+During WWI, aviation was increasingly recognized as a vital component of the war effort.
+In response, the War Office established new training sites for pilots.
+The small village of Duxford was selected as a location to create an airfield for training new pilots.
+By the end of the war, 850 individuals were employed at this camp, and 126 men who received training here went on to join the Royal Air Force.

-In the years between the two world wars, Duxford remained the base of the 19th and 66th squadrons, the first to be assigned Supermarine Spitfires single-seat fighters in 1938.
-In 1943 Duxford became Station 357 of the 8th US Air Force.
-Unfortunately 113 American pilots lost their lives flying from this base.
+During the interwar period, Duxford served as the home base for the 19th and 66th squadrons.
+These squadrons were the first to receive Supermarine Spitfires single-seat fighters in 1938.
+In 1943, Duxford was designated Station 357 of the 8th US Air Force.
+Sadly, 113 American pilots lost their lives while flying from this base.

-On the fateful date of June 6, 1944, P-47 Thunderbolts departed from here in support of the Normandy landings.
-When the war ended, Duxford returned to RAF ownership and slowly fell into disrepair in the 1960s until the IWM proposed the idea of turning it into a museum, which opened in 1976.
+On June 6, 1944, P-47 Thunderbolts left from Duxford to support the Normandy landings during World War II.
+After the war, Duxford was returned to the ownership of the Royal Air Force (RAF), but it gradually fell into disrepair during the 1960s.
+Later, the Imperial War Museum (IWM) proposed the idea of converting it into a museum, which eventually opened in 1976.

 What to see at the Imperial War Museum in Duxford